In this article

 Table of contents

 Travel credit cards are often touted as the best credit cards for businesses—no matter their size.
-With every transaction getting you cash back, travel rewards, or access to coveted airport lounges, we understand why you might be considering a travel card.
+With every transaction getting you cashback, travel rewards, or access to coveted airport lounges, we understand why you might be considering a travel rewards card.

 But with all the travel credit cards out there, it’s hard to decide which business travel credit card is the best fit for your business.
 Are you looking for airline mile rewards?
 Welcome offers or no foreign transaction fees?
 What about low annual fees?

-Here’s a summary of the best business credit cards for travel:
+Here’s a summary of our picks for the best business credit cards for travel:

 • Ramp Visa Corporate Card